Michael Shiner: Business and politics

 Politically, Shiner was known to take " an active part in local politics of East Washington in suffrage times." and was a strong supporter of the Republican Party where he served on various campaigns and committees.
 In September 1871, he successfully bid on and received a contract from the District of Columbia, Board of Public Works, to gravel 11th Street East and lay sidewalks on the same street.
 This contract were let during the administration of Alexander Robey Shepherd, Governor of the District of Columbia.
 In the 1872 Shepherd's political enemies gained power and accused him and his supporters, of corruption.
 As part of an inquiry before the House of Representatives, Shiner was summoned to give testimony regarding a road contract that he had won.
-Shiner was not intimidated and firmly denied any wrong doing by himself or Shepherd.
+Shiner was not intimidated and firmly denied any wrongdoing by himself or Shepherd.
 Shiner began his testimony by stating,"I am a laboring man in the paint shop of the Washington Navy Yard."
 He continued by affirming, that he had received the road contract on his own merits, and that he had made application in the same manner as all the other bidders and that he also still owned the contract.
 Shiner acknowledged before the House committee, that he knew both Alexander Shepherd and his father, and that he believed them to be honest men.
 When asked if he thought Alexander Shepherd was an honest man ?
 He replied simply, "He is a gentleman."